The Graduate School

 - Writing sample--preferably an academic work.

-- Photocopy of TOEFL scores (international students only).
+- TOEFL or other English Language Proficiency test scores (international students only).
+See requirements →

-- Statement of purpose with the Program Application Form attached.
+- Statement of purpose with the Program Application Form.

 The statement of purpose should describe succinctly the applicant's background, proposed course of study, and future goals in one to two typed pages.
 Be as specific as possible regarding the areas of interest and the languages proposed for Ph.D. work.
 The statement of purpose assists the admissions committee to assess a possible match between applicant goals and program resources.
 Indicate the purpose for which the writing sample was originally intended (e.g., as an M.A.
 Thesis, a course term paper, a scholarly presentation, etc.).
 The statement of purpose should also identify the principal faculty members with whom the applicant wishes to work.
 Use the Program Application Form as the first page of the Statement of Purpose.